-Any child at a participating school may purchase a meal through the School Breakfast Program.
+Any child at a participating school may purchase a meal through the SBP.
 A child whose family meets income criteria may receive a free or reduced-price breakfast.
 The Federal government then reimburses the schools for each meal served that meets program nutritional requirements.

-Children from families with incomes at or below 130 percent of the poverty level (currently $30,615 for a family of four) are eligible for free meals.
-Those between 130 percent and 185 percent of the poverty level (currently $43,568 for a family of four) are eligible for reduced-price meals.
+Children from families with incomes at or below 130 percent of the poverty level are eligible for free meals.
+Those between 130 percent and 185 percent of the poverty level are eligible for reduced-price meals.
 Children from families over 185 percent of poverty pay a full price, though their meals are still subsidized to some extent.

 Schools submit a claim to their state agency for meals served.
 USDA reimburses the State, which in turn reimburses the local school food authority.
-For school year 2012-2013, the Federal government reimburses schools at the following rates can be found on our financial management page.
+Federal government reimburses schools at the following rates can be found on our financial management page.

 Schools may qualify for higher "severe-need" reimbursements if a specified percentage of their meals are served free or at a reduced price.
-Severe-need payments are 30 cents higher than the normal reimbursements for free and reduced-price breakfasts.
-Approximately 77 percent of the breakfasts served in School Breakfast Program receive the severe-need subsidy.
-Reimbursement payments for all meals are higher in Alaska and Hawaii.
+Severe-need payments are higher than the normal reimbursements for free and reduced-price breakfasts.

 Schools may charge no more than 30 cents for a reduced-price breakfast.
 Schools set their own prices for breakfasts served to students who pay the full meal price.

 Massachusetts Department of Elementary and Secondary Education